crsl4/phylo-class-social/best-books.md

-# List of best books read in 2022 by Botany 563 Spring 2022 class
+# List of best books read in 2022 by Botany 563 Spring 2023 class

 -Ben Klementz: Cujo by Stephen King
+- Kaitlyn Abshire: Shrek! by William Steig

 # List of best books read in 2021 by Botany 563 Spring 2022 class